haonanou/Future-of-Artificial-Meat/README.md

 # Running the visualization

-The recommended way to run the code is to use a server so that there are blocking agents from website.
+The recommended way to run the code is to use a server so that there are no blocking agents from website.
 No compelation is required, Although internet is required.

 1. Using Python